ninbura/windows/README.md

 					- gpu temp should be >=85c
 		- if temps for cpu or gpu are too high per numbers above see [troubleshooting high temperatures](#troubleshooting-high-temperatures)
 	- m.2 drives
-		- download & install [crystaldiskinfo](https://crystalmark.info/en/software/crystaldiskinfo/) (hard drive monitor | get "Shizuku" edition for a good time ☺️)
+		- download/install [crystaldiskinfo & crystaldiskmark](https://crystalmark.info/en/software) (hard drive monitor & benchmark | get "Shizuku" edition for a good time ☺️)
 		- open crystaldiskinfo (search start)
 			- verify that m.2 idle temp is below 60c
 			- verify that m.2 drive health is "good"
 				- consider replacing your hard drive if health is poor
-		- run another Aida64 Extreme stability test but with only "local disks" enabled
+		- open crystaldiskmark and hit the giant "all" button
-			- verify that drive temp remains under 65c
+			- verify that drive temp remains under 65c during benchmark
 		- if idle temp or stress temp is above listed temps see [troubleshooting high temperatures](#troubleshooting-high-temperatures)

 14. ### download/install drivers from the **drivers** list below